KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 - **Lattice Mathematics:** formulates operators on 𝓗
 - **Structural Physics:** expresses these as natural laws
 - **Structural Neuroscience:** translates them into cognition
+- **Structural Forensics:** diagnoses deviation and verifies coherence

 The Lattice is the frame of them all.

 ---